bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 1. **Input Preparation**: Gather session results, previous interactions, and patient engagement data.
 2. **Prompt Engineering**: Create structured prompts to guide the model's output.
 3. **Model Inference**: Generate message suggestions using OpenAI's API.
-4. **Post-Processing - Guardrails**: Validate message format, remove redundancy, and apply business rules (continuous improvements of LLMs can potentially remove this task combined with human in the loop).
+4. **Post-Processing - Guardrails**: Validate message format, remove redundancy, and apply business rules (continuous improvements of LLMs can potentially remove this task combined with human in the loop and context).
 5. **UI Integration**: Display the message with options to accept, edit, or reject.
 6. **Feedback Loop**: Capture PT feedback for continuous model improvement.